Clement-Hue/fast-sqlalchemy/README.md

         yield db_client
 ```
 Note that this class is compatible with the library factory_boy, you can register as shown in the example above a list
-of modules which contains your factory class so that each factory wil be bound to the session provided by the TestDatabase object.
+of modules which contains your factory classes so that each factory wil be bound to the session provided by the TestDatabase object.

 After that you can create a second fixture: